MerginMaps/docs/src/migrate/qfield/index.md

 * *Organisation teams* in QFieldCloud do not have any equivalent concept in <MainPlatformName />
 * There is no concept of *secrets* in <MainPlatformName />.
 For `pg_service` configuration, you need to transfer it manually as described [here](../../gis/supported_formats/).
 * There is no concept of *managing ongoing jobs* or *triggers* in <MainPlatformName /> accessible for users.
 Users see the results when jobs are finished (e.g. map rendering).
-* <MainPlatformName /> doesn't use user accessible databases.
+* It is not possible to connect directly to a user accessible databases in <MainPlatformName />.
 Use [DB Sync](../../dev/dbsync/) to map your <MainPlatformName /> to PostGIS database schema.
 * QField is built around *modes*.
 There is not such concept in <MainPlatformName />
 * You can use the [*preview panel*](../../tutorials/further-project-customisation/#customising-the-preview-panel) in <MobileAppName />